mattheww/gomill/gomill_docs/results.rst

-As of Gomill |version|, this library interface is not definitely stable, but the :script:`find_forfeits.py` example script and the docstrings of the last few methods in the :mod:`playoffs` module show how it can be used.
+As of Gomill |version|, this library interface is not definitely stable, but the :script:`find_forfeits.py` example script and the docstrings of the last few methods in the :mod:`!playoffs` module show how it can be used.